5 most common car hire scams for Travel & how to avoid them

 Planning your off road adventure- here is a checklist

-Pre Designated trails will help prevent you from running hood first into a log, or ending up in a river.
+Pre-designated trails will help prevent you from running headfirst into a log or ending up in a river.
 That said, they’re no cakewalk either.
 It’s important to drive fully alert and at the top of your ability.
-Even still, moderate to severe damages to your vehicle, especially in the front end, are always in the realm of possibilities.
-Your factory bumper likely won’t be of much help – which is why you’ll notice many off-roaders have elected to add an aftermarket bumper specifically suited to off-roading.
+Even still, moderate to severe damage to your vehicle, especially in the front end, is always in the realm of possibility.
+Your factory bumper likely won’t be of much help, which is why you’ll notice many off-roaders have elected to add an aftermarket bumper specifically suited to off-roading.

-Another piece of protection a lot of trailheads go for is a set of nerf bars or running boards.
+Another piece of protection a lot of trailheads go for is a set of Nerf bars or running boards.
 These easily installed steps line the side of your truck or SUV and serve a dual purpose.
-For one thing, they help you and your passengers climb into your vehicle, and they bring the added bonus of knocking rocks and other debris out-of-the-way while off-roading.
-Whenever you’re off-roading, pebbles, stones, and other paint-scratching scraps are being constantly tossed up by your spinning tires.
-Dents, dings, and even cracked windows are no stranger to the trails, which is why a set of side steps can really come in handy.
+For one thing, they help you and your passengers climb into your vehicle, and they bring the bonus of knocking rocks and other debris out of the way while off-roading.
+Whenever you’re off-roading, pebbles, stones, and other paint-scratching scraps are constantly being tossed up by your spinning tires.
+Dents, dings, and even cracked windows are no strangers to the trails, which is why a set of side steps can really come in handy.

 Check-list: – Water (one gallon per person per day)